 If a mental health crisis arises after 5 p.m. or on the weekends:

-- Students living on campus are advised to notify their Resident Advisor (RA) or Resident Director (RD) of the crisis, who may decide to consult with PCC and put the student in contact with the PCC "counselor on call."
-Students may also choose to contact University Police Department (UPD) directly at 845-257-2222 and ask to be put in contact with the PCC "counselor on call."
+- Students living on campus are advised to notify their Resident Advisor (RA) or Resident Director (RD) of the crisis, who may decide to consult with PCC and put the student in contact with the PCC "Emergency Contact for Student Consult" (ECSC).
+Students may also choose to contact University Police Department (UPD) directly at 845-257-2222 and ask to be put in contact with the PCC "Emergency Contact for Student Consult."

 - Students living off campus should contact University Police Department (UPD) at 845-257-2222.
-For mental health emergencies, ask to be put in contact with the PCC "counselor on call."
+For mental health emergencies, ask to be put in contact with the PCC "Emergency Contact for Student Consult."

 - All students may choose to dial 911 directly.
 However, doing so puts students in contact with Ulster County Emergency Services, which are are not connected directly with SUNY New Paltz, but may work collaboratively with the University Police Department.